qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted/index.rst

 You can add ``-j X``, to perform the build process in parallel with X processes.

-.. note:: The :command:`apidoc` make target builds offline documentation in ``QCH`` (Qt Creator Help) format by default.
+.. note:: The :command:`apidoc` make target builds offline documentation in ``QCH`` (Qt Compressed Help) format by default.
 You can switch to building for the online use with the ``--doc-build-online`` configure option.

 The target executes several steps: